xXxIshadowxXX/Fodlan/content/(main) DND-Fodlan/3 Continenten/1 Fodlan/The Kingdom of Avaloria/The Kingdom of Avaloria.md

 ###### Locations in the Territory
 Nuvelle once occupied the far west portion of the Empire.
 * **Nuvelle** is a small city that was the seat of Nuvelle's power.
 Now it has found itself in the domain of house Gerth.
-The city has mostly recovered from the invasion, but the scars can still be seen in some parts of the city.
+The city has barely recovered from the invasion, and the scars can still be seen in many parts of the city.